shuup/shuup-guide/source/campaigns.rst

 Rules
     The conditions or criteria that an order must meet before a campaign will be applied.
-These may include having a basket with a certain total value (for a basket campaign) or requiring the customer to belong to a specific customer group (for a catalog campaign).
 Different rules will be available depending on whether they are being applied to a basket campaign or a catalog campaign.

 Effects
     If a customer's order meets the requirements of all of the